 Milecastle 48 nestles between a swift-running stream, and the Tyne Valley railway line.
-It has always been known locally as “The King’s Stables”, but about 100 years ago, archaeologists such as Simpson began to call it “the milecastle at the Poltross Burn”, which evolved into “The Poltross Milecastle”.
+It has always been known locally as “The King’s Stables”, and is a short walk from a small car park beside the Samson Inn, though there are 2 long sets of steps to negotiate.

 The Poltross Burn is a tributary of the River Irthing, which rises on Denton Fell and flows north-east, joing the Irthing at Gilsland.
-The milecastle stands on the south bank, and a water mill within the village used the burn’s water to grind corn throughout the 19th century.
+The milecastle stands on the south bank, and a water mill, which probably goes back to mediaeval times, used the burn’s water to grind corn.

 Apart from the Roman forts of Birdoswald and Housesteads, there are numerous other castles in the area, some occupied – Naworth and Featherstone, but most in ruins including Blenkinsopp, Thirlwall, Bellister and Bewcastle.

 In 2001 a new metal bridge was built over the River Irthing at Willowford, to provide a continuous route from Gilsland to Birdoswald.